Gemini 3 is fast — but it still can’t master this one 'killer' ChatGPT feature

 Bottom line

-As we head into an era where AI is integrated everywhere, the most valuable skill won't be knowing how to use AI — it will be knowing when your human touch is the most important skill in the room.
-Remember, AI can help you get to the finish line faster, but it still can't decide where that finish line should be.
+As AI becomes embedded everywhere, the most valuable skill won’t be knowing how to use it — it will be knowing when not to.
+AI can help you move faster, but it still can’t decide what’s worth saying or how it should sound.

 Follow Tom's Guide on Google News and add us as a preferred source to get our up-to-date news, analysis, and reviews in your feeds.